Float-Capital/docs-staging-hosting/docs/docs/faqs.md

 ### What synthetic assets does Float Capital currently support?

+Our testnet deployment currently supports 3 synthetic assets.
+This may change for Polygon launch.

-Our first synthetic asset is an 'index' known as the ethereum killers (ETHKillers).
-The EthKillers is the first synthetic market offered by Float Capital.
+One of our synthetic asset is an 'index' known as the ethereum killers (ETHKillers).
 This Market is an average of the prices of the tokens of the three protocols seen as alternatives to ethereum, namely TRON, XRP and EOS.
 The EthKillers market allows users to gain long or short exposure to an equally weighted basket containing TRON, XRP and EOS.

-The next synthetic market we plan to release is an asset tracking bitcoin vs ethereum dominance.
-We plan to release many more awesome synthetics.
+Another synthetic market we have on the testnet is an asset tracking bitcoin vs ethereum dominance.

+The third testnet market listed is synthetic Doge coin.

 Join our [Discord](https://discord.gg/qesr2KZAhn) and give us your suggestions on which markets to release next.

 ### What are 'long' and 'short' tokens?